 When a contracting authority makes use of his authority to reduce the number of renders, or the number of participants in the competitive procedure, or the competitive dialogue, cf. Articles 36 and 37, such decisions shall be based on selection criteria presented in the contract notice, specifications or descriptive documents.
-In the final stages of such procurement, the number of participants arrived at shall make for genuine competition insofar as there are enough tenders or suitable candidates.
+In the final stages of such procurement, the number of participants shall be sufficient to ensure genuine competition insofar as there are enough tenders or suitable candidates.